 Open science and open access

 All of my papers are openly available, and much of my data and code as well.
-Check out my projects on OSF or my github repositories.
+Check out my projects on OSF.
 For a recent example of fully open scholarship, from concept to analysis to publication, see playful iconicity.

 I’m a section editor at Collabra: Psychology, a mission-driven open access journal from the University of California Press.
 Submit your best work on human interaction and psycholinguistics!